Dr Catherine Field B.Sc.Hons, D.Clin.Psych, CPsychol

 Clinical Psychologists have an undergraduate degree in Psychology, and a three-year post-graduate Doctorate in Clinical Psychology, usually with a number of years of relevant work experience between these degrees.
 Clinical psychology training involves working as a supervised psychologist in a broad range of settings, usually including adults and older adults with mental health difficulties, people with learning difficulties, and children and their families.
 Clinical psychologists are not medically trained and hence I am not able to prescribe medication.

-I am a registered “practitioner psychologists” with the Health and Care Professionals Council and you can check my details using the following link and searching for my surname (www.hcpc-uk.org).
+I am a registered “practitioner psychologist” with the Health and Care Professionals Council and you can check my details using the following link and searching for my surname (www.hcpc-uk.org).
 It is illegal to practice under the title of “psychologist” without this registration.
 I am also a Chartered Clinical Psychologist, a title provided by the British Psychological Society, after verifying my qualifications and references.

 Clinical Psychologists work collaboratively with children and their families to tackle difficulties together.
 We believe in early intervention whenever possible, and providing the least intrusive intervention for the child.
 This is usually consistent with parents’ wishes too, however, the former is becoming increasingly difficult to achieve within the NHS.